 You must follow strict work health and safety requirements when working with asbestos and asbestos-containing materials.

 As a minimum, contractors, including approved subcontractors and their workers, need to comply with the asbestos legislative and licensing/certification requirements outlined by Workplace Health and Safety Queensland (WHSQ).

 Incidents and hazards

-If it is a notifiable incident, as defined by the Work Health and Safety Regulation 2011, you must report to the nominated BAS representative and the relevant authority as soon as you become aware of the incident.
+If it is a notifiable incident, as defined by the Work Health and Safety Regulation 2011, you must report to the nominated QBuild representative and the relevant authority as soon as you become aware of the incident.

 These authorities include: